voelza/link-state-js/README.md

 ```

 The following `data-state-*` attribute are supported:
-- `data-state-text` to create a [textState link](###textstate-link) like you would with the `textState` function.
+- `data-state-text` to create a [textState link](#textstate-link) like you would with the `textState` function.
 The given value must match one of the state names.
+- `data-state-attribute` to create a [attribute link](#attribute-link) like you would with `attributeState` function.
+Must have the pattern `stateName@attributeName` and then will bind the state with the given state name to the given attribute name.
+For example: `counter@value` will bind the "counter" state to the "value" attribute.
-- `data-state-model` to create a [model link](###model-like) like you would with the `model` function.
+- `data-state-model` to create a [model link](#model-like) like you would with the `model` function.
 The given value must match one of the state names.
 - `data-state-listener` to create a event-listener.
 The pattern must be like this `methodName@trigger`, so for example: `counter@click`.
-The method with the given trigger will automatically bind to the element with the `listener` function you can see [here](##event-listener).
+The method with the given trigger will automatically bind to the element with the `listener` function you can see [here](#event-listener).
-- `data-state-rendered` to create a [render link](###render-link) like you would with the `rendered` function.
+- `data-state-rendered` to create a [render link](#render-link) like you would with the `rendered` function.
 The given value must match a boolean-typed state with the given name.
 - `data-state-setup` the autoLink version of the `setup` function and is a bit more advanced.
-See [Setup Function](##setup-function) to read more.
+See [Setup Function](#setup-function) to read more.

 ## Setup Function
 The setup function can be used to scope your states and links to a single element.
 Sometimes you have a list of elements which all operate the same but need their own independed states and links.
 In this case you can use the `setup` function.
 It takes in an `element` or a `selector` and a `setupFunction` which will be called in a scoped context in which all the link functions like `text`, `attribute`, `model` or `rendered` are automatically scoped to the given element of the `setup` function.
-You can also return an object at the end of the `setup` function which encapsulates states and function which then will be linked with the [`autoLink`](##auto-link) function.
+You can also return an object at the end of the `setup` function which encapsulates states and function which then will be linked with the [`autoLink`](#auto-link) function.
 You can use it like this:
 ```html
 <div id="counter1">